 West Los Angeles Civic Center Revitalization

 Civic Center Revitalization Petition: Please sign this petition if you support the revitalization of the West Los Angeles Civic Center including the West LA Regional Library and Felicia Mahood Senior Center outdoor spaces.
 The West LA Civic Center, which connects the library, senior center, and municipal building, should be a safe and vibrant open space for our community to enjoy.
 Currently, it is neglected and under-utilized.
 To begin this initiative, the West LA Community Coalition proposes to first develop the outdoor space behind the West LA Regional Library and Felicia Mahood Senior Center.
-However, in order for our city managers and City Council to prioritize and support this revitalization, we need to build significant community support.
+However, in order for our city managers (Rec and Parks, Library, and GSD) to prioritize and support this revitalization, we need to build significant community support.
 Sign this petition today, share with your neighbors, and come volunteer to create a dynamic outdoor space for West LA!
 Please go to our website at: www.westlacommunitycoalition.org/civiccenter to learn more about our work to revitalize the West LA Civic Center.